A Call to Action: Protecting and restoring nature must become a collective mission.

 Deforestation

 Across the Andes (Argentina, Bolivia, Chile, Colombia, Ecuador, Peru, Venezuela), only 500,000 hectares (1.2 million acres) of Polylepis forests remain — just 2-5% of their historical range.
 Four fifths of the 45 species that make up the genus are considered threatened.
-Conserving intact forests has always been a priority, and in 2025, we will be launching a Forest Protection Program to continue providing natural disaster prevention resources in response to growing forest fire risk.
+Conserving intact forests has always been a priority, and in 2025, we launched a Forest Protection Program to continue providing natural disaster prevention resources in response to growing forest fire risk.
 Unfortunately, the need is far greater than current funding allows.